ibug-group/face_reid/README.md

         * frame: could be None if you choose to provide the extracted face images.
         * tracked_faces: a list of dictionaries, each containing the following:
             * id: tracklet ID of the face, must be unique, preferably non-negative.
-            * face_image: extracted face image.
-All other fields would be ignored if the face image is provided.
             * facial_landmarks: facial landmarks for face image extraction.
             * [optional] roll: face roll (in degrees) to help face image extraction.
+            * [optional] face_image: extracted face image.
+All other fields would be ignored if the face image is provided.
+        * use_bgr_colour_model: Set this to True (the default value) if the frame is coming from OpenCV or False if otherwise.

         Output:
         A dictionary with tracklet IDs as keys.
 Each value consists of a dictionary